skjerns/WACUP-mpris/README.md

-# gen_mpris — MPRIS2 Integration for WACUP (Wine)
+# MPRIS2 Integration for WACUP (Wine)

 Exposes [WACUP](https://getwacup.com/) running under Wine as a native MPRIS2 media player on Linux.
-Desktop media controls, taskbar widgets (KDE, GNOME), and tools like `playerctl` can see and control WACUP playback.
+Desktop media controls, taskbar widgets (KDE, GNOME), and tools like `playerctl` can see and control WACUP/WinAmp playback.

+Vibe-coded with Claude Code.

 ## How it works

 Two components communicate over TCP localhost:

-- **gen_mpris.dll** — A Winamp general-purpose plugin loaded by WACUP.
+- **gen_mpris.dll** - A Winamp general-purpose plugin loaded by WACUP.
 Polls playback state via Winamp IPC and relays media commands.
-- **gen_mpris_host** — A native Linux process that registers on the D-Bus session bus as `org.mpris.MediaPlayer2.wacup` and bridges D-Bus method calls/signals to the DLL.
+- **gen_mpris_host** - A native Linux process that registers on the D-Bus session bus as `org.mpris.MediaPlayer2.wacup` and bridges D-Bus method calls/signals to the DLL.

 When WACUP loads the plugin, it automatically launches the host process.
 No manual setup is needed after installation.